Gunma dialect

-The Gunma dialect (Japanese: 群馬弁 gunma-ben, also called jōshū-ben (上州弁) in Japanese) is a Japanese dialect spoken in Gunma Prefecture.
+The Gunma dialect (群馬弁, Gunma-ben) is a Japanese dialect spoken in Gunma Prefecture.

 Outline

 Along with the Chiba, Saitama, Tama and Kanagawa dialects it is considered a West Kanto dialect.
 Despite sharing the North Kantō region with Ibaraki and Tochigi, the dialects of these respective prefectures (excluding the area around Ashikaga in Tochigi) are linguistically considered East Kanto dialects and differ considerably from the Gunma dialect.
-There is dialectical variation within the prefecture, with three sub-regions being classified: the Sankan area in the north and west of the prefecture, the Heiya area in the centre and the Southwest area.
+There is dialectical variation within the prefecture, with three sub-regions being classified: the mountainous area in the north and west of the prefecture, the plain area in the centre and the Southwest area.
 The far southeastern Ōra District has intermediate features of West and East Kanto dialects.
 Similarly to the Saitama dialect, there is no weakening of g-starting mora.

 Grammar

 Negation

 The negation auxiliary verb nai (ない), when attaching to the verb kuru (くる to come), becomes kinai (きない) or kinē (きねぇ).
 However, in Agatsuma District it is conjugated to konai (こない) or konē (こねぇ).